Goldorion/File-Manager-MCreator/README.md

 # File Manager
-An unofficial plugin for [MCreator](https://mcreator.net/), a code generator to create Minecraft plugins.
-This MCreator plugin allow you to create files for what you want.
+An unofficial plugin for [MCreator](https://mcreator.net/) allowing you to create and read custom files.

 ## Disclaimer
 This project is not official.
 It is not affiliated with the respective owners and maintainers of Minecraft, or MCreator.
 Do not expect any official support from their communities.